 - You need a USB stick formatted in FAT32 format, which is ideally smaller than 16GB (but larger also works)

-- As soon as you plug this into your running (not booting/starting) SHC, the system will write a CSV file with the device keys of all connected RWE/innogy devices to this USB stick.
+- As soon as you plug this into your running (not to the switched-off or booting) SHC, the system will write a CSV file with the device keys of all connected RWE/innogy devices to this USB stick.
 This does not necessarily happen immediately and can sometimes take a few minutes

 - If you now remove this USB stick and insert it into your PC, you will find a file DevicesKeysStorage.csv in the devices/ folder in which you find the device keys